isaksamsten/briljant/briljant-jcuda/README.md

 file.
 Also don't forget to install appropriate driver for your system.

-Note that it is only tested on OSX (10.11), which has some issues when SIP is enabled.
+Note that it is only tested columnKeys OSX (10.11), which has some issues when SIP is enabled.